cherfa11209/Mastermind/README.md

 # Mastermind
-Mastermind is a simple to player game in which one player will formulate a secret code using number blocks, in this program they are represented with their initial letter, the other player must guess the colors and the order they are placed in 8 turns.
+Mastermind is a simple two player game in which one player will formulate a secret code using number blocks, in this project i represented colors with their initial letter, the other player must guess the colors and the order they are placed within 8 turns.